-Depression and bipolar disorder (also known as manic depression) are both highly treatable medical illnesses.
+Depression and Bipolar disorder (also known as manic depression) are both highly treatable medical illnesses.
 Unfortunately many people do not get the help they need because of misunderstanding the issues surrounding the illnesses or the fear associated with stigma.
 The following information can help you learn more about the signs and symptoms of mood disorders so that you can get the help you need for yourself or a loved one.

 Symptoms and Signs of depression: